 Only healthy animals may take part in events.
 Animal owners and event organizers must provide for the wellbeing of the animals.
 More information on responsibilities and bans with regard to markets, exhibitions and other events can be found here (in French).

 Vertebrates and crustaceans may be killed only after stunning, except in the case of pest control or hunting, or if the method of killing immediately produces insensibility and unconsciousness without pain (Art.
-178 Animal Welfare Ordinance).
+178 Animal Protection Ordinance).

 Slaughtering of animals